itsham-sajid/jira-cli-tool/README.md

 The tool has two main commands **search-feed** and **create-ticket**

+#### search-feed
-#### search-feed - Command searches for given RSS feed with supplied keywords and outputs all matches entries to a JSON file.
+The command searches for given RSS feed with supplied keywords and outputs all matches entries to a JSON file.

 **Required arguments:**